 It will ensure that your ISP only sees your proxy IP address, thereby keeping your web browsing behavior anonymous.

 DNS Filtering and Redirection

-DNS filtering and redirection is more complex and advanced than simple IP blocking.
-In this type of censorship, the filters are designed so as to prevent the DNS (Domain Name Server) from resolving the correct domain name.
+DNS filtering and redirection is more complicated and advanced than simple IP blocking.
+In this type of censorship, the filters are designed to prevent the DNS (Domain Name Server) from resolving the correct domain name.

-URL filtering is a common censorship tool adopted by ISPs, government agencies, schools, public organizations, and private companies that scan the keywords in the URL to block them from their users.
-This is a double-edged sword, as some websites might offer genuine information that is completely unrelated to the blocked keyword, but are nevertheless blocked due to the presence of a questionable keyword in their website.
+URL filtering is a standard censorship tool adopted by ISPs, government agencies, schools, public organizations, and private companies that scan the keywords in the URL to block them from their users.

 Man-In-The-Middle (MITM) Attacks